Listen to poem:

 KINDRED IN EVERY WAY!

-Raven silk braids, feathers fall from my hair.
+Raven silk braids and feathers on my hair

 Dancing in a horrid hallucination of Peyote,

 Holding out my arms, I am free, I can fly.

 Copyright © Poet Destroyer A | Year Posted 2013

 Bites with no remorse

 Your eyes struggle to read my ageless soul

 Stand in the way of what was and never will be

 A contagious disease